GMLatLU/GapAnalysis/README.md

 #Create a relations plot showing the degree to which each program (colored by region) is associated with the subjects of agriculture, food and forestry:
 Gap_relations_plot.py

-#For the remaining analyses, use relative values (keywords used in a given program relative to all words used in that program).
+#For the remaining analyses, use relative values (keywords used in a given program relative to all words collected in that program).
 To create relative values run:
 Gap_relative_values.py

 #Create a piechart of the various interdisciplinary combinations of ag, food and forestry scores for the programs: